 Kansas City Perinatal Recovery Collaborative

-The Kansas City Perinatal Recovery Collaborative (KC PRC) was formed in June 2018 by Mid-America ATTC in response to the growing impact of substance use on families in the bi-state metropolitan area.
+Early in 2018, the Mid-America ATTC and Be Free began discussions related to the growing impact of substance use on families and the bis-state metro area.
 Substance use disorders during motherhood affect the whole family and require a comprehensive, compassionate, and family-centered response.
 However, the service system is often disjointed, resulting in families being separated without receiving the resources to sustain recovery and improve the family’s health and wellness.

 The KC PRC is working to develop, grow, and nurture a coordinated, multi-system network of services and programs to support pregnant and parenting mothers as they navigate the dual journey of parenting and recovery.
 KC PRC is a collective of professionals from child development, child welfare, housing, social services, health care, criminal justice, and substance use disorder treatment and recovery.
 The group was originally organized into three workgroups to focus on immediate ways care could be improved during these major time frames: prenatal, time of delivery, and postnatal.
 We are now meeting in state-specific workgroups to help account for the unique policy and service system contexts across state lines, with a greater focus on implementation.